nick-thompson/prettymidi/README.md

 intuitive JSON objects, and you'll be rolling in no time ;)

 ## Usage
+Right now, PrettyMidi is solely a command line tool.
+The usage section below defines how you might use it in the browser, which is basically the focus of PrettyMidi, but the browser api is not available yet.
+Right now you can just parse local midi files into json files from your command line.

 Soon you'll be able to install with npm, but I haven't registered it yet.
 For now you'll have to clone this repo and run `npm link`.
 I'll register it as soon as I touch it up a little :)